Course

 Stage 1:

-Skin feels warm and will be red; darker skin may have a purplish color.
+Skin feels warm and will be red.
 The patient may complain of itching or burning (6).
-These are mostly localized over a bony prominence and will be non-blanchable (7).
+Stage 1 pressure ulcers may be localized over a bony prominence and will be un-blanchable (2, 7).

 Stage 2:

 Skin starts to blister or have open sores.
-Pain may be present and discolored skin is seen (6).
-This ulcer looks like an abrasion or it can be a clear blister.
-Partial-thickness skin loss may occur with the dermis being exposed (7).
+Pain may be present and discolored skin is seen.
+This ulcer looks like an abrasion, or it can be a clear blister.
+Partial-thickness skin loss may occur with the dermis being exposed (2, 4, 7).

 Stage 3:

 Damage is now starting under the skin surface leading to a crater-like look (6).
-At this stage, full-thickness loss is happening, while the adipose (fat) can be identified in the ulcer as well as slough and eschar if present in the wound (7).
+At this stage, full-thickness loss is happening, while the adipose (fat) can be identified in the ulcer as well as slough and eschar if present in the wound.
 Bone and muscle are not easily identifiable; however, tunneling may be present.
 Depending on location, the nurse can assess how deep the pressure ulcer goes.
 For example, if the sore is on the ear, it should be a shallow wound.
-However, if the sore is on the hip, it can tunnel down to the iliac crest and harm both the muscles and bones in the area.
+However, if the sore is on the hip, it can tunnel down to the iliac crest and harm both the muscles and bones in the area (4, 7).

-*** A side note on eschar and patient care: If the wound is classified as Grade 3 or 4 and is intact, stable, and presents no erythema, the eschar should be left in place and not removed.
+*** A side note on eschar and patient care: If the wound is classified as a Stage 3 or 4 and is intact, stable, and presents no erythema, the eschar should be left in place and not removed.
+However, this decision is up to the healthcare provider.
 A good example of this is eschar found on the heels or elbows.
-It is a natural defender against organisms and should stay intact (8).
+It is a natural defender against organisms and should stay intact (2, 4, 7).

 Stage 4:

 Severe excoriation with a wound, larger than previous assessments.
-At this point, all tissue – skin, muscles, bones – can be infected, leading to major health risk and full-thickness skin loss (6).
+At this point, all tissue – skin, muscles, bones – can be infected, leading to major health risks and full-thickness skin loss (2, 4, 7).

-If there is loss of full-thickness tissue and the bed of the wound is filled with slough and/or eschar, no wound classification will be given (6).
+If there is loss of full-thickness tissue and the bed of the wound is filled with slough and/or eschar, no wound classification will be given.
 The slough and eschar must be cleaned out of the wound before it can be staged.
-At this point, however, it will be identified as a Stage 3 or 4 pressure ulcer (7).
+After removal, it can be identified as a Stage 3 or 4 pressure ulcer (2, 4, 7).

 When measuring these wounds and ulcers, the nurse should take a vertical measurement from top to bottom at the longest point.
-The horizontal value should come from measuring across the widest point of the wound.
+The horizontal value should come from measuring across the widest point of the visible wound.
 A measurement of the deepest point should also be taken.
-Make sure that all of the measurement values are listed in centimeters.
+Make sure that all of the measurement values are listed in centimeters (4).

 Self Quiz